-The National Honor Society is an organization based on four basic ideals: scholarship, leadership, service and character.
+The National Honor Society (NHS) is an organization based on four basic ideals: scholarship, leadership, service and character.
 At Fowler High School, the minimum qualifying grade point average is 3.5 for juniors and seniors.
 Most NHS members at Fowler High School perform far more than the required 10 hours of community service during the school year.

 Our JV and Varsity Quiz Bowl teams participate each year in the Mid-Michigan Academic League, an interschool competition of the mind.
 The MMAL is composed of all the CMAC schools (except Saranac).
 These teams participate in dual meet competition for three months and during that time strive to answer hundreds of questions about many different subjects.